The Budget Decision at a Glance — 12 May 2026

 Holding shares or ETFs outside super

-Assets held before tonight are grandfathered.
-New purchases from 1 July 2027 are subject to the indexation model and 30% minimum tax.
+The negative gearing changes do not apply to shares or ETFs — if your portfolio runs at a loss, you can continue offsetting that against other income under existing rules.
+What does change is CGT: assets held before tonight are grandfathered at the 50% discount on sale.
+New purchases from 1 July 2027 will be subject to the indexation model and 30% minimum tax.
 If you hold a personal share portfolio, discuss the timing of any planned disposals with your accountant before that date.

 What This Means for the Rental Market